shajunxing/quickjs-ffi/README.md

 All C pointer types are actually `uintptr_t` in C, and `number` in JS, the value are exactly memory addresses.

-But C `char *` string may be `string` in JS.
+C `char *` string may be `string` in JS.

 JS `bool` is C `bool`, in C99 there are `bool` definitions although they are actually integers.

 C function with no return value, returns `undefined` in JS.

 The module exposes many constant variables, which varies by C or machine implementation or different compiling, it's necessary.
-For example: C int size varies, it's byte size can be obtained by `sizeof_int` member.
+For example: C int size varies, which byte size can be obtained by `sizeof_int` member.
 Any `sizeof_xxx` member is actually value of `sizeof(xxx)`.

-I will do my best checking argument count and types, although it's not enough.
+I will do my best checking arguments, including their count and types, although I know it's not enough.

-Also I will check out-of-bound error in many memory handling functions, yet still not enough, do it at your own risk.
+Also I will check out-of-bound error in many memory handling functions, yet still not enough, so do it at your own risk.

 C needs lots of memory operations, so I exposed necessary libc functions such as `malloc`, `free`, `memset` and `memcpy`, and I expanded my own functions below: